Kabelvåg: History

 of kilometers west of the present-day center of Kabelvåg, Vágar existed as a city between 1000 and 1400.
 It was Northern Norway's first city.
 During the Middle Ages the settlement known as Vågan experienced a rise in importance.
 This happens mostly because of the seasonal fishing, "Lofotfisket", which mostly takes part in an area of the sea known as Hølla, located between modern day Kabelvåg, Svolvær, and Skrova.

 Lofotfiske

-The Lofoten is the spawning grounds for the northern Atlantic cod.
+The Lofoten area is the spawning grounds for the northern Atlantic cod.
 When spawning season begins, it creates an extreme increase in the activity of the fishing industry.
 A result of the "Lofotfiske" event, a great need for storage arises, as the fish is processed and cured in large amounts.
 This led to the drying and salting of fish.
 Due to the special weather of the Lofoten islands, it is an ideal place to make the product known as tørrfisk (dried fish).

 During the Middle Ages, dried fish became a very important commodity in the Catholic countries of Southern Europe, and the backbone of the local economy.
 According to historians, dried cod from Nordland in the 13th century accounted for 80 percent of all of Norway's exports.